kylejones200/48_hours/content/posts/europe/paris/index.md

 ## Conclusion

 Two days in Paris give you the highlights: monuments, museums, and street life.
 You leave knowing the city’s rhythm, with enough memories to draw you back.

+Extra art museums to visit:

+**Musée du Luxembourg (Paris)**
+One of Paris’s oldest public museums, it once displayed Rubens’ cycle of Marie de’ Medici.
+Today it hosts rotating exhibitions in the old palace grounds.
+It’s an easy stop after a stroll in the Luxembourg Gardens, and the shows are often top-notch.
+*Practical info:* Open daily 10:30–7.
+Tickets around €15 (varies by exhibit).
+Combine with a stroll in the gardens.
+Website: [museeduluxembourg.fr](https://museeduluxembourg.fr).

+**Fondation Louis Vuitton (Paris)**
+Frank Gehry’s glass “sails” house Paris’s most striking modern art venue.
+Opened in 2014, it focuses on contemporary shows with blockbuster loans.
+Check the exhibition schedule — you might catch something like a full David Hockney retrospective.
+Pair it with a walk in the Bois de Boulogne.

+*Practical info:* Open daily except Tue, 11–8.
+Tickets €16–22.
+Take Metro line 1 to Les Sablons, then a 10-minute walk or shuttle bus.
+Website: [fondationlouisvuitton.fr](https://www.fondationlouisvuitton.fr/en).